status-im/write.status.im/docs/style-guidelines.md

 - Use *you* or *your* to address the user.
 The user and user's goals are at the center of the action, not the software.
 - Don't use cultural or local expressions, made-up words, figurative language, obscure acronyms, metaphors, or (needless to say) discriminatory language.
 Write for a general audience without considering factors such as race, ethnicity, religion, nationality, or gender.
 - Don't assume the reader has prior knowledge of a new concept when introducing it.
 Instead, explain the idea in simple terms and provide readers with resources or related topics to find out more.
+- Use a positive tone.
+Technical documentation should present information in a positive and helpful manner.
+Instead of describing what a product or feature can't do, focus on what it can do.
+This will help users understand the capabilities and benefits of the product or feature.
 - We don't obsess over grammar rules.
 Language isn't an exact science, and different style guides use different conventions.
 This guide follows the rule commonly accepted, disregarding exceptions.
 - Status documentation should be written in Global English using Oxford spelling.